 Healing and education through the arts and life-skills

-The Dalhousie University undergraduate medical program has a well established Humanities component known as HEALS (Healing & Education through the Arts & Life-Skills).
-The program falls under the undergraduate medical program, however, activities are open to residents and physicians in practice.
+The Dalhousie University undergraduate medical program has a well-established humanities component known as HEALS (Healing & Education through the Arts & Life-Skills).
+It falls under the undergraduate medical program; however, activities are also open to residents and practicing physicians.

 Team-based care is becoming more prominent in the health care system.
-DMNB is in a unique position for interprofessional/interdisciplinary collaboration as the medical program is on the same site as the New Brunswick Community College, the University of NB Saint John campus and the Saint John Regional Hospital.
-Students have the opportunity to meet and interact with students from other health disciplines.
-There are also opportunities to liaise with and learn about community organizations.
+DMNB is in a unique position for interprofessional/interdisciplinary collaboration as the medical program is on the same site as the New Brunswick Community College, the University of New Brunswick Saint John campus, and the Saint John Regional Hospital.
+DMNB students have the opportunity to meet and interact with students from other health disciplines as wel as liaise with and learn about various community organizations.

 Creating well-rounded physicians

-The humanities provide excellent opportunities to build skills in self-awareness, self-reflection, team building, observation, communication skills and well-being.
-One of the goals of the humanities program is to prepare physicians for practice who are aware of their own limitations and who understand the importance of self-care in the provision of high quality patient care.
-Finding balance during and after medical school is key to being an excellent physician.
+The humanities provide excellent opportunities to build skills in self-awareness, self-reflection, observation, communication, team building, and well-being.
+One of the goals of the humanities program is to prepare physicians who are aware of their own limitations and who understand the importance of self-care in the provision of high-quality patient care.
+Finding balance during and after medical school is key to becoming an excellent physician.

 Benefits to student physicians

-Different aspects of the humanities have now been shown to improve clinical skills, such as observation.
-The humanities program offers creative opportunities for research, either as a stand alone project or as part of another project.
+Different aspects of the humanities have been shown to improve clinical skills like observation.
+The humanities program also offers creative opportunities for research - either as a stand-alone project or as part of another project.

 DMNB offers students the opportunity to join: